dpuri-wm/Agent-Based-Modelling/Project2.md

 - 16,650 households were sampled, with 15,683 females surveyed, and 12,688 males
 - In 2016, Total ethiopia population was 103.6 million persons

-### Planar Point Pattern (PPP) of Addis Ababa
+### Afar, Ethiopia

-Addis Ababa is the capital and largest city in Ethiopia.
-It has a population of ~ 3 million persons.
+Afar Regional State is a region in my adm_1 that I decided to zoom in on!
+It has a population of ~ 1.8 million persons.
+Below shows the population: